Career Exploration and Development

 - Check out our Online Resources page to find resources on all things career-related, including career field descriptions, employer reviews, salary data, and global job search strategies.

-- Watch the Career Development Center's weekly email, the Campus Digest, and Handshake for on-campus and virtual events featuring alumni.
+- Watch the Career Exploration and Development (CED) weekly email, the Campus Digest, and Handshake for on-campus and virtual events featuring alumni.

 Here are some questions to guide your search: